SitecorePowerShell/Book/working_with_sitecore_items.md

 (Get-Item master:/content/home).Title = "New Title"
 ```

-It also doesn’t work for string properties exclusively.
+This technique may be used for a wide variety of property types.
 There are a other hidden gems in those properties.
-For example if we detect that the field is a Date or Datetime field, we will return System.DateTime typed value from a field rather than the string Sitecore stores internally.
+For example if we detect that the field is a Date or Datetime field, we will return `System.DateTime` typed value from a field rather than the `System.String` Sitecore stores internally.

 **Example:** The following gets the created date.